SrejonKhan/UnityMVC/README.md

 }
 ```

-# OnReloadAttribute
+# OnRefresh Attribute

-OnReloadAttribute is an attribute to mark methods in View Class to be invoked when `ViewResult.Refresh()` is invoked.
+`OnRefresh` is an attribute to mark methods in View Class to be invoked when `ViewResult.Refresh()` is called.

 ```csharp
 using UnityEngine;